Superresolution of Noisy Remotely Sensed Images Through Directional Representations: Background on Superresolution

-The aim of this paper is to develop a superresolution algorithm that computes dominant directions efficiently and accurately, using the harmonic analytic construction of \emph{shearlets} \cite{easley+labate+lim, labate_etal, Guo_Labate, Kutinyok}.
+This paper develops a single-image superresolution algorithm that computes dominant directions efficiently and accurately, using the harmonic analytic construction of \emph{shearlets} \cite{easley+labate+lim, Guo2007}.
 This method is quite general, can be applied to images of any size, and has few tunable parameters.
-Moreover, shearlets are known to provide near-optimally sparse representations for a certain class of signals, known as cartoon-like signals.
-This property suggests their use in many applications in which wavelets are known to provide strong performance.
-Indeed, our approach has some similarities with morphological signal analysis \cite{MCA}, which has been used for superresolution in a different context \cite{Liu_etal}.

-\section{BACKGROUND ON HARMONIC ANALYSIS}

-This section provides mathematical background on harmonic analysis, in particular the basics of wavelet and shearlet constructions.
-This will motivate the use of shearlets in our superresolution algorithm.
+Moreover, shearlets are known to provide near-optimally sparse representations for models of large classes of natural images.
+The algorithm presented in this article builds upon an elementary prototype \cite{MurphyPhD2015} by more efficiently utilizing shearlet sparsity.

+\section{Background on Harmonic Analysis}